Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Data

 To connect model outputs to the intended impact of teaching, we use value-added measures (VAMs) of student learning.
 VAMs are widely considered the gold standard for statistically estimating a teacher's causal effect on student achievement gains \cite{bacher-hicks_evaluation_2017,bacher-hicks_experimental_2019,kane_gathering_2012}.
 A VAM quantifies how much a teacher's students grew academically over a school year compared to their expected growth, controlling for prior achievement, context, peer effects, and other student-level covariates.
 The NCTE dataset provides multiple high-quality VAM scores for each teacher.
-Following established practice \cite{kane_gathering_2012}, we use stacked VAMs (see Appendix \ref{apx:disatt}, \citealp{kane_national_2015}) for each teacher-year corresponding to the observed lesson estimate of a teacher's contribution to student learning.
-Crucially, this evaluation assumes that improved teaching practices are positively associated with improved gains to student learning, in aggregate and on average, even if all sources of noise cannot be removed.
-See To our knowledge, this is the first study to use VAMs as a benchmark for evaluating generative FMs.
+Following established practice \cite{kane_gathering_2012}, we use stacked VAMs (Apdx. \ref{apx:disatt}, \citealp{kane_national_2015}) for each teacher-year corresponding to the observed lesson estimate of a teacher's contribution to student learning.
+Crucially, our evaluations assume that improved teaching practices are positively associated with improved gains to student learning, in aggregate and on average, even if all sources of noise cannot be removed.
+To our knowledge, this is the first study to use VAMs as a benchmark for evaluating generative LLMs.